About Project GRANDD

 Every March ISDD kinship caregivers are surveyed on their satisfaction with services offered to them through ISDD's Project GRANDD (Grandparents Raising and Nurturing Dependents with Disabilities) program.

-Impact Survey Results
+Client Survey Results

-A recent ISDD Participant Standards of Quality Survey of grandparents and kinship caregivers involved with Project GRANDD revealed overwhelmingly positive feedback!
 More than 98% of participants reported feeling supported, empowered, and connected through the program.
 They expressed confidence in advocating for their family’s needs, found the resources, education, and guidance provided by ISDD staff to be invaluable, and appreciated the opportunity to build meaningful relationships with other caregivers in the program.

 Newsletters